mdn/content/files/en-us/web/api/mediakeysession/index.md

 ### Event handlers

-- {{domxref("MediaKeySession.onkeystatuseschange")}}
-  - : Sets the event handler called when there has been a change in the keys in a session or their statuses.
 - {{domxref("MediaKeySession.onmessage")}}
   - : Sets the event handler called when the content decryption module has generated a message for the session.

+### Events

+- {{domxref("MediaKeySession.keystatuseschange_event", "keystatuseschange")}}
+  - : Fires when there has been a change in the keys in a session or their statuses.

 ## Methods